chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ## Requirements
 - Alfred (🍏️ only)
 - [Alfred Powerpack](https://www.alfredapp.com/shop/) (~30€)
-- the CL-Tools described below under "Installation"
-- works with any PDF Reader that can annotate

 ## Installation
 1) Check if Pip, the python package manager, is installed on your machine: `python3 -m pip --version`